marcusgia2505/classEx_doc/docs/Programming.rst

 Note that for input fields you have to use :java:`$("#field2").val(keep)` instead of :java:`$("#keep").html(keep)` for changing HTML.

-If you want to add live feedback for sliders, radiolines or buttons you have to use :java:`$("#field1").change(...)` instead of :java:`$("#field1").keyup(...)` for fields where you type the input.
+If you want to add live feedback for sliders, radiolines or buttons, you have to use :java:`$("#field1").change(...)` instead of :java:`$("#field1").keyup(...)` for fields where you type the input.

 Reading PHP variables
 ~~~~~~~~~~~~~~~~~~~~~

-As all variables are only stored in PHP, you need to get the values for the javascript programs by hand.
+As all variables are only stored in PHP, you need to get the values for the JavaScript programs by hand.

-To read PHP variables one currently needs a two step approach:
+To read PHP variables, one currently needs a two-step approach:
-	* write PHP variable in a (hidden) text field
+	* write a PHP variable in a (hidden) text field
-	* parse text field content in javascript
+	* parse text field content in JavaScript

-Assume we have a PHP variable :php:`$foo` that contains a value we want to use in javascript.
+Assume we have a PHP variable :php:`$foo` that contains a value we want to use in JavaScript.

 Then you should add a text box with: